 This means, that if you want your business to be a part of your target audience's search process, then you need to show up in search results, and that is achieved by focusing on SEO.

 SEO is one of the most prominent low-budget services in the digital marketing sphere.
 If done right, SEO can improve your website’s rankings on Google, and in turn, helps you attract more traffic - which, ideally, converts into leads and customers.

 But beyond that, SEO can help boost your credibility, build your brand and stay ahead of competitors.
 One of the biggest advantages that come along with SEO is that it’s extremely easy to measure, thereby making it easy for you to guarantee that you’re allocating your marketing resources to the strategies that are having the biggest impact.

 It is especially important to focus on SEO, for two main reasons:

 - Organic search is a zero-sum game - your gains or losses are balanced by the gains or losses of your competitors on search engine result pages.

-This means that if your competitors underestimate the impact of an instinctive decision on their 6- to-12-month business horizon, they will suffer from engagement drop, their publishing cadence will slow, their review volume or quality will fall off, and they will lose traction across channels.
+This means that if your competitors underestimate the impact of an instinctive decision on their 6- to-12-month business horizon, they will suffer from an engagement drop, their publishing cadence will slow, their review volume or quality will fall off, and they will lose traction across channels.
 This gives you the opportunity to push ahead and pave your way to success.